Find out when you need to charge VAT and at what rate if you supply food and drink for the purposes of catering or as a takeaway.

 - meat pies kept in cabinets during a controlled cooling process

-Test 4: food provided to a customer in heat retentive packaging
+Test 4: food or drink provided to a customer in heat retentive packaging

-This test confirms that food that’s provided to a customer in packaging that keeps heat (whether or not the packaging was primarily designed for that purpose) or in any other packaging that’s specifically designed for hot food is standard-rated.
+This test confirms that food that’s provided to a customer in packaging that keeps heat (whether or not the packaging was primarily designed for that purpose) or in any other packaging that’s specifically designed for hot food is standard-rated (or temporarily reduced rated).
 In practice, this will mainly affect products that are sold in specialised packaging, such as foil lined bags and insulated containers including specially designed cardboard boxes.
 It will not affect products that are sold in ordinary paper bags or similar packaging.

 - naan bread and garlic bread sold in a foil lined bag